 007 Spectre in Mexico City

-During the opening scene of the James Bond movie, Spectre, the Mexico City Historic Center was “blown to bits”.
+During the opening scene of the James Bond movie, Spectre, the Mexico City Historic Center was “blown to bits” during a Day of the Dead parade.
 Virtually, of course.
 This UNESCO World Heritage Site was not harmed during the making of the movie.
-Legend also has it that the Mexican government bribed the production team by giving them millions of dollars in tax cuts to shoot here.
+Previous to the Bond film, there wasn’t actually a Day of the Dead parade held here.
+There is now though.

 Banks of the Seine, France in The Da Vinci Code